Skip to main content

 // signature = HMAC-SHA256(message, appHashHex)

-// Derive the app hash once at module load (expensive operation)
+// Derive the HMAC key once at module load (expensive operation)

 const appHashHex = deriveAppHashHex({